andylintner/openhab2/addons/io/org.openhab.io.homekit/README.md

   <td>Thermostat</td>
   <td>&nbsp;</td>
   <td>Group</td>
-  <td>A thermostat requires all child tags defined below.
+  <td>A thermostat requires all child tags defined below, with the exception of autoThreshold, which is optional</td>
  </tr>
  <tr>
   <td>&nbsp;</td>